LompeBoer/go-autocoins/README.md

 - When Binance adds a new coin without enough historical data it skips the coin.
 - If the Binance API returns an error the program continues and does not crash.

-### Added
-- Use Binance API weight limit to pause sending requests so you not over-run the API limit.
-- Use Google Docs API to read [WH Pairs list - STP Todd](https://docs.google.com/spreadsheets/d/1XWadBbVkbdi5Ub7bFhCcAhqpHiQXBETbeTg644pkTdI/edit#gid=1034827699). [[*](#google-docs-api)]
-- Specify which margin assets to trade.
-- Reading of WH v1.0 storage.db file.
-Currently it is not possible for WH bot to pickup changes made by AutoCoins.
-So when using _version_ 1 it only sends messages to Discord and does **not** update the WH bot.

 ## Google Docs API
+When using this functionality the program will only use the pairs specified by either the permitted or safe account column.

 **Update** You can leave this empty since v0.9.9 of AutoCoins

-Using the Google Docs API requires an API Key.
+Optionally you can create a Google Docs API Key.
 See https://developers.google.com/docs/api/how-tos/authorizing#APIKey on how to create the key.
 (Optional) Restrict the access to the `Google Sheets API` and restrict to the IP Address where AutoCoins is running.

-When using this functionality the program will only use the pairs specified by either the permitted or safe account column.

 ## Compile from source
 - Download and install Go from https://golang.org/
 - Clone the repo using git or download the source.